ZakiOmer22/pro_c_uo_1/README.md

 }
 ```

-The `do-while` loop runs the block of code first, then checks the condition `number <= 5`.
-This guarantees that the code inside the loop is executed at least once.
+The `do-while` loop runs the code block first and checks the condition afterwards, ensuring the block is executed at least once.

+---

 ### Example 3: `for` Loop